 Coconut oil is a well-known superfood these days, along with an awesome cooking ingredient in place of butter.
-Coconut oil’s fats are prized for their easy to digest, quick to absorb features.
+Coconut oil’s fats are prized for their easy-to-digest, quick-to-absorb features.
 Unlike butter’s saturated fats, coconut oil’s saturated fats are cholesterol-free.
-While it’s a fantastic oil, obviously, you don’t want to go overboard with it.
-Like all fats, coconut oil should be used in moderation and shouldn’t be consumed by the spoonful as food itself.
+While it’s a fantastic oil, you don’t want to go overboard with it.
+Like all fats, coconut oil should be used in moderation and shouldn’t be consumed by the spoonful as the food itself.
 However, if you’re looking to improve your immunity, a little bit of coconut oil in your diet might help get you there.

 Coconut contains two special ingredients that make it excellent for immunity.
-These are anti-viral properties, commonly referred to as lauric acid and caprylic acid.
+These are antiviral properties, commonly referred to as lauric acid and caprylic acid.
 Both are well-known for fighting off yeast overgrowth (candida), along with bacterial infections.
-Coconut is actually comprised of 50 percent lauric acid, which the body converts to monolaurin, an antiviral agent that fights off a variety of pathogens and viruses.
+Coconut is comprised of 50 percent lauric acid, which the body converts to monolaurin, an antiviral agent that fights off a variety of pathogens and viruses.
 Many of the viruses and pathogens coconut oil has been found to prevent include the following: herpes, influenza, cytomegalovirus, HIV, listeria monocytogenes, helicobacter pylori, and harmful protozoa such as giardia lamblia.
 If you don’t know what all those are, don’t fret – just know that coconut oil is truly a wonderful tool to keep in your immunity kit of wellness as a more natural solution.
-Though it hasn’t been found to be a proven cure for any disease, the antiviral properties in coconut oil have been through extensive research.
+Though it isn’t a proven cure for any disease, the antiviral properties of coconut oil have been through extensive research.

-Coconut’s oils are also comprised of medium chain triglyceride fats, which are used by the liver to aid in cleansing and for fuel (energy.)
-Unlike most fats that are stored, coconut’s fats are used for metabolism.
+Coconut oils are also comprised of medium-chain triglyceride fats, which are used by the liver to aid in cleansing and for fuel (energy.)
+Unlike most fats that are stored, coconut fats are used for metabolism.
 They’ve been linked to cleansing the blood, weight loss, and even boosting digestion as another benefit.
-Coconut’s fats, unlike most saturated fats, have also been linked to a lower risk of heart disease, due to the high amounts of lauric acid coconut contains.
+Coconut fats, unlike most saturated fats, have also been linked to a lower risk of heart disease, due to the high amounts of lauric acid coconut contains.
 The lauric acid content has also been shown to lower blood sugar and high blood pressure.

 How to Use Coconut Oil for Immunity: